 - Ensure your cat has access to a scratching post and that one or more litter boxes are readily available.
 If your cat is scratching something it shouldn't be, try putting aluminum foil or double-stick tape in that area to deter the behavior.

 - Talk to a veterinarian or other pet owners for advice on behavior issues.

 Can landlords charge pet owners higher security deposits?

-The State of Wisconsin imposes no limits on security deposit amounts.
-Landlords may charge pet owners more, but they must follow all the same laws about returning it.
-"Non-refundable" pet deposits are illegal.
-For more information on Security Deposits, see our pages for Security Deposits in Madison, and Security Deposits in Wisconsin.
+Yes, they may charge pet owners more, but they must follow all the same laws about returning it.
+"Non-refundable" pet deposits are not allowed.
+Check out our About Security Deposits page for more information on security deposits!

 Can landlords charge pet owners more for rent?